-From 1 October 2004, the catch monitoring and catch balancing systems in place for all NZ quota species applied to SBT.
-All fishers are required to furnish monthly returns of catch.
+Since the introduction of SBT into the Quota Management System on 1 October 2004, the catch monitoring and catch balancing systems in place for all New Zealand quota species also applies to SBT.
+All fishers are required to furnish monthly returns of catch (catch effort logbooks, catch landing returns, and monthly harvest returns).
 These returns are then matched to individual holdings of quota entitlement.
 Financial penalties apply (on a monthly basis) to fishers who catch SBT other than under the authority of quota.
 Fishers have the opportunity to reconcile their catch and quota entitlements up until the end of the fishing year, and if they do not do so the financial penalties substantially increase.